ShaswatiB/gps-field-logger/USAGE_GUIDE.md

 ## Viewing Past Sessions

-Tap **📂 History** to see all sessions stored on this device.
+Tap **History** to see all sessions stored on this device.
 You can re-export any past session at any time.

 > ⚠️ **Important:** Session data is stored in your phone's browser storage.
 Clearing browser data will erase sessions.
 Always export before clearing.